September 17, 2021

 Great Lakes Inter-Tribal Council is a non-profit organization formed by the Native American Tribes of Wisconsin.
 We serve all Wisconsin tribes by providing administration of grant-funded programs either directly or with sub grants.
 Programs range from Child and Maternal services to Education to Disability and Elder benefits.
 Our Mission is: To Enhance the Quality of Life for all Native People.

-The Controller maximizes the return on financial assets by maintaining and revising financial policies, procedures, controls and reporting systems; ensures legal and regulatory compliance for all accounting and financial reporting functions; has a thorough understanding and working experience of jurisdictional taxation; has a thorough understanding and working experience of generally accepted accounting principles (GAAP); oversees cost and general accounting, accounts receivable/payable, payroll and risk management.
-Responsibilities include the overall management and supervision of the Accounting staff, and any other designated staff.
+The Finance Manager maximizes the return on financial assets by maintaining and revising financial policies, procedures, controls and reporting systems; ensures legal and regulatory compliance for all accounting and financial reporting functions; has a thorough understanding and working experience of jurisdictional taxation; has a thorough understanding and working experience of generally accepted accounting principles (GAAP); oversees cost and general accounting, accounts receivable/payable, payroll and risk management.
+Responsibilities include the management and supervision of the Accounting staff, and any other designated staff.
 Daily attendance is essential for this position.

 Principal Duties and Responsibilities